NSS-Data-Instructional-Stuff/data-analytics/projects/yelp-charlotte/README.md

  ![diagram_view](assets/relationship.png)

  3. Under the `Home` tab, click on `Diagram View`.
 Rearrange your tables so that the `fact_review` table is in the center.
 Drag the `user_id` from the `dimension_user` table to the `user_id` from the `fact_review` table.
 Also, drag the `business_id` from the `fact_review` table to the `business_id` in the `dimension_business` table.
+ Save your spreadsheet.
+You are now ready to Insert --> PivotTable and choose: `Use this workbook's Data Model`.

        a.
 Which  user has the lowest average review score?
 When answering this question, use the star column from the `fact_review` table (not the one in the `dimension_user` table).
 Also, **only** consider users who have written at least 25 reviews.
 Drill down to see this user’s reviews.
 What types of businesses does this user tend to review?